pero-ict-solutions/spree-static-content/README.md

 To render a partial, specify the path in the layout file name and check the 'Render layout as partial' option.
 The path specified in the layout area will not have an underscore, but it will be required in the filename.

+Also note the availability of the render_snippet helper which finds a page by its slug and renders the raw page body anywhere in your view.

 **Options**

 Use the 'Show in' checkboxes to specify whether to display the page links in the header, footer or sidebar.
 The